Communicating Effectively with Faculty

 If you have been struggling in a class and now are attending a tutoring group or meeting with the TA, make sure you let your professor know that you are taking advantage of the help available to you.

 When you visit office hours because you are having trouble in the class, it is important that you be able to say something more specific than, “I’m lost in this class and I don’t know what’s going on.”
-If you are feeling like that and don’t know how to begin to talk about your difficulties in a class, please make an appointment with the Director of Accommodative Services for assistance preparing for your meeting with your professor.
+If you are feeling like that and don’t know how to begin to talk about your difficulties in a class, please make an appointment with the Director or the Assistant Director of Accommodative Services for assistance preparing for your meeting with your professor.

 If you can visit office hours with a problem and pinpoint the place where you are not clear about how to proceed or why a certain step is required, that is an excellent way to make the most of the time you have with your professor.